Hello! In this section I have included information about myself that I often get asked when I am talking with people about my writing.

 I love the way the characters come to life from a tiny beginning, where they peek around the curtain at you from the shadows, to fully formed (and illustrated) creatures with thoughts and personalities, ready to dance around the room and be introduced to new friends.
 What a thrill when these dear little ones arrive in their smart book jackets, ready to be shared in homes and shops and libraries.

 I also love having the opportunity to meet and encourage children in schools and kindergartens.
 And it’s so cool to think that when my books are read in homes, I am connecting with a happy relaxing time in a family’s life.

 When I’m not writing

 When I am not writing, I am being a Mum to my four children, Hannah, Samuel, Holly Grace and Hope.
 I love playing the piano and song writing.

-I ran a mainly music group for 4 years in Auckland and I’m currently a manily music leader in Wanaka.
-I also love reading (surprise!) and anything creative!
+Leading the music sessions at Leith Valley mainly music in Dunedin brings me such joy, in fact, I have been involved for years with mainly music in both Auckland and Wanaka when I lived there.
+I also love reading (surprise!) and anything creative.
 Sports-wise I enjoy skiing, walking and outdoor things like abseiling, caving and hiking (although I haven’t done so much adventuring since having children).